vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-The `querytime` dropped down to 40 ms instead of 120 ms without the `fast-search` option.
+The `querytime` dropped to 40 ms instead of 120 ms without the `fast-search` option.
 See also [performance considerations](../tensor-user-guide.html#performance-considerations) when using tensor expressions and especially the tensor cell precision used.
 Vespa supports both `int8`, `bfloat16`, `float` and